michaelbzms/CoursesApp/README.md

 ### Password Hashing
 The passwords are not stored plaintext into the database.
 Instead, the salted **SHA256** hashing algorithm is used and only their salted hashes are stored.

+## Overview

+This is the home page of CoursesApp.
+Here is where student registration happens.

+![alt text][homepage]

+After registration and/or login the student is navigated to the Courses page, where he can filter courses and submit grades for them.
+In the following example Ονούφριος has already submitted some grades and is currently not using any filters so all courses are shown.

+![alt_text][main1]

+After applying a semester restriction he sees and interacts only with courses in the 3rd semester.
+He is about to add a grade to a course.
+Grades can be changed simply by clicking on them.

+Notice that his progress and GPA for his degree is being tracked in the right sidebar and a variety of filters are available for him in the left sidebar to help him find courses of his interest.
+Also, notice that grades are coloured in a way to reflect how "good" they are.

+![alt_text][main2]

+Ονούφριος can also edit his profile or delete it from the profile page as shown below.

+![alt_text][profile]

+This app also supports admin accounts.
+Admin accounts are not "registerable" but have to be manually inserted into the database when setting up the app.

+After a login, the admin is navigated to the Course Management page where he can add, edit or delete Courses.

+![alt_text][admin1]

+The editing of a course is shown below and can be canceled at any time.

+![alt_text][admin2]

+[homepage]: ./Imgs/homepage.PNG "Homepage"
+[main1]: ./Imgs/main1.PNG "Courses Page"
+[main2]: ./Imgs/main2.PNG "Courses Page with filter"
+[profile]: ./Imgs/profile.PNG "Profile Page"
+[admin1]: ./Imgs/admin1.PNG "Profile Page"
+[admin2]: ./Imgs/admin2.PNG "Profile Page"